This post may contain affiliate links, view our disclosure.

 What is Pain Suisse?

 Pain Suisse literally translates to “Swiss Bread” in English.
-It is a type of French pastry known as Viennoiserie, which means “in the style of Vienna”.
-This pastry is also called Pain Suisse au Chocolat, Brioche Suisse (Brioches Suisses), and Brioche au Chocolat.
+It is a type of French pastry known as viennoiserie, which means “in the style of Vienna”.
+This type of pastry is also called Pain Suisse au Chocolat, Brioche Suisse (Brioches Suisses), and Brioche au Chocolat.

-In general, these types of pastries are made from enriched yeast-leavened dough.
-Pain Suisse in particular is made from soft, golden brioche dough filled with crème pâtisserie (aka pastry cream) and chocolate chips, and brushed with simple sugar syrup straight out of the oven.
-The simple syrup not only adds sweet flavor and helps the pastries stay fresher for longer, but it also gives them a gorgeous glossy sheen on top.
+In general, these types of pastries are made with enriched yeast-leavened dough.
+Pain Suisse in particular is made from soft, golden brioche dough filled with crème pâtisserie (aka pastry cream) and chocolate chips.
+Straight out of the oven, it’s brushed with simple sugar syrup.
+The syrup not only adds sweet flavor and helps the pastries stay fresher for longer, but it also gives them a gorgeous glossy sheen on top.

 Alternatively, you can sometimes find Pain Suisse made with a buttery laminated dough instead of brioche dough.